Back to Blog

 As we wrap up this blog about GITHUB_TOKEN, it is evident that setting minimum GITHUB_TOKEN permissions play a huge role in securing your GitHub Actions environment.
 Setting least privileged access for GITHUB_TOKEN is one of the most important recommended GitHub Actions security best practices and cannot be overlooked.
 With careful implementation of this best practice, you can gain control of your CI/CD environment and ensure its safety.

-You don't need to manually generate a personal access GITHUB_TOKEN for GitHub Actions.
+You don't need to manually generate a GitHub personal access token.
 GitHub automatically creates and injects the GITHUB_TOKEN for each job run in your GitHub Actions workflow.
 This token is specific to your repository and is used for authentication within GitHub Actions workflows.

 How to use GITHUB_TOKEN?